 - NHS bodies

 - Your clinician overseeing your care and their medical secretaries

-- Where you access services through your insurance policies, we will liaise with your insurer over your treatment and care and may be required to disclose information for the purpose of quality assurance.
+- Where you access services through your insurance policies, we will liaise with your insurer over your treatment and care and may be required to disclose information for the purpose of quality assurance

 We may also share your personal information with family or friends that you have given us as emergency contacts.
 We will rely on The Consent Basis and/or Explicit Consent Basis for sharing our personal information in these circumstances.

 Within the day to day running of our business, we may use third party organisations to support the essential delivery of services.
 These may be; IT service providers, storage & shredding companies, debt management companies.
-We may also be required to share personal information to prevent fraud and to assist the police in the prevention and detection of a crime.

 Where third party organisations are used, who may have access to your personal data, we ensure that a contract is in place and security checks are undertaken.